nnseva/django-jsoneditor/README.md

 Or use the original JSONField implementation fixed by the package.

-Right now there are two fixed implementations:
+Right now there are three fixed implementations:

-* `jsoneditor.fields.django_json_field.JSONField` replaces a JSONField from https://github.com/derek-schaefer/django-json-field (**NOTE** the package is not compatible with django v.1.9)
+* `jsoneditor.fields.django_json_field.JSONField` replaces a `JSONField` from https://github.com/derek-schaefer/django-json-field (**NOTE** the package is not compatible with django v.1.9)
-* `jsoneditor.fields.django_jsonfield.JSONField` replaces a JSONField from https://github.com/bradjasper/django-jsonfield
+* `jsoneditor.fields.django_jsonfield.JSONField` replaces a `JSONField` from https://github.com/bradjasper/django-jsonfield
+* `jsoneditor.fields.postgres_jsonfield.JSONField` replaces `django.contrib.postgres.fields.JSONField` (**NOTE** this field type appears only from django v.1.9)

 Use the fixed implementation instead of the original one